ch-bauer/jellyfin-plugin-smart-similar/README.md

-# Jellyfin Smart Similar Plugin
+# Jellyfin Smart Similar Plugin (Proof of Concept)

 Replaces the native **"More Like This"** section on movie and series detail pages with a similar-items row that actually finds similar items.
 The section keeps the native look